trudiekennedy/trudiekennedy/README.md

 There's been a lot to get my head around but it's been fun.
 Some of my course projects can be found [here](https://github.com/trudiekennedy/finalCapstone).

+🔭 I’m currently working on an arithmetic quiz for my 9-year-old niece (to save me having to come up with questions on the fly!).
-🔭 If you've got any tips for this newbie, please pass them my way...
+🤔 If you've got any tips for this newbie, please pass them my way...

 <!--